Charles Croft Marsack

-Charles Croft Marsack (May 7, 1892 – October 3, 1987) was a New Zealand veteran.
+Charles Croft Marsack OBE (May 7, 1892 – October 3, 1987) was an English war veteran.
 He was the mayor of the town of Taumarunui from 1923 until 1925.
 He published two books Teach Yourself Samoan and Samoan Medley.
-Later in life, he was a jurist in Samoa and Fiji.
+Later in his life, he was a jurist in Samoa and Fiji.

 Early life

 Charles Croft Marsack was born on May 7, 1892 in Auckland, New Zealand.
-He was the second son of Mary Ann Marsack and Richard Marsack.
-He was one of the four children in his family.
+He was the second son of Mary Ann Marsack and Richard Marsack, and was one of the four children in his family.
 Marsack attended Auckland Grammar School, and later University of Auckland, where he got a degree in law.

 Military career

 Marsack first enlisted on April 28, 1915.
 He set sail to Suez, Egypt, on October 9, 1915, and arrived on November 22, 1915.
 He was on the same Brigade as his brother.
 He was eventually promoted to the 2nd Lieutenant where he worked on sending units to the battlefield.

 Marsack eventually returned home.
 He travelled to London where he met and married a French woman named Ninette Padiou in 1918.
 They later had 2 children.

 Marsack went back to serve in WWII.
 He was then promoted major in 1940, which then led him to being promoted to Lieutenant Colonel.
 He was then in the 'Mentioned in Despatches' (MID), that was published by The London Gazette in 1940.
 He served in Egypt and was there based on the Maadi Camp.